Ruby on Rails packaging

 it may not significantly impact results and may make packaging significantly harder.

-Veracode recommends starting with the default development
+Veracode recommends starting with the default development environment and evaluating the results.

 If these results contain many non-production relevant flaws and